-Ready to Launch is committed to diversifying the staff pipeline in politics and government, and helping more women connect with opportunities to learn, grow, and launch careers in these fields.
-In addition to our flagship fellowship programs, we've also compiled a list of other programs, resources and information from our partners and other organizations.
+Ready to Launch is committed to expanding opportunities in politics and government, and helping more women connect with opportunities to learn, grow, and launch careers in these fields.
+In addition to our programs, we've also compiled a list of other programs and information from our partners and other organizations.

 To submit another program or opportunity to be considered for this list, you can email our team at [email protected].